10 Best Mayan Ruins in Belize

 Bonus: The hilltop location of Cahal Pech gives tourists panoramic vistas of San Ignacio and the Belize River Valley.

 Just a couple of miles northwest of the Maya village of San Pedro Columbia in southern Belize sits another astounding set of Mayan ruins: Lubaantun.
-The ancient city thrived as an administrative hub and ceremonial center for more than 200 years, starting around the year AD 730.
-It served as an ideal location for early settlers — the nearby Columbia River gave residents access to water and trade, while the fertile soil gave people the means to grow lucrative crops, like cacao, that they exchanged for jade, obsidian, and other valuable materials.
+The ancient city thrived as an administrative hub and ceremonial center for about 150 years, starting around the year AD 700.
+It served as an ideal location for early settlers – the nearby Columbia River gave residents access to water and trade, while the fertile soil gave people the means to grow lucrative crops, like cacao, that they exchanged for jade, obsidian, and other valuable materials.

 Tourists can now see the remnants of this once-flourishing city, including five main plazas, two ball courts, and 14 major structures.
 What's really interesting about these structures are how they were constructed – they're among the only Mayan temples in Belize that were built without any mortar.
 Each stone was precisely measured and trimmed like block-shaped puzzle pieces to nestle next to one another.
 This mesmerizing technique made for strong structures that have stood the test of time.